Halleywood/PourDecisionsBackEnd/README.md

   ![ENDPOINTSwine](https://github.com/Halleywood/PourDecisionsBackEnd/assets/87944545/31bc1eec-309d-44e7-978b-d39b3ea90c5f)
 * Full CRUD functionality for "Wine Tasting" posts
   ![ENDPOINTSposts](https://github.com/Halleywood/PourDecisionsBackEnd/assets/87944545/bf5a07ec-b569-4cbf-914e-dcb97b7699b2)

+## Hurdles & Wins
+#### Hurdles:
+* Time Constraints:
+  * When is this never a hurdle??
+My goal for this project was to really think through my planning, setting equally ambitious and attainable goals, and following that plan.
+  * The first two days required quite a bit of setup, and in the nature of agile development, not having quick iterations and feedback made me very nervous.
+However, I was able to stick to my time constraints even if it did mean leaving features on my wishlist.
+* Implementation
+  * This was our first time connecting our backend application to a frontend and I was trying to avoid decision paralysis trying to decide the best approach to developing this project.
+Driven by user stories and testing, I started on the backend and worked forward.
+However, by the time I got to the frontend and was handling to data there were quite a few features I wish I had modeled and queried differently.
+* Data Transfer Objects and ModelMapper
+  * I had originally designed this API with the intention of keeping the User's more private information like the email and password seperate from the User's profile data.
+  * I thought I would grab all of this information at once on the frontend registration form and store in a single Data Transfer Object, and then on the backend I would parse the information into their respective entities.
+  * However, I continued to run into errors trying to set the attributes and the relationships in the correct order.
+#### Wins:
+* Debugging
+  * I encountered quite a few issues with my setting my data, and I feel like this project really helped solidify model relationships and how that data is set.
+* Understanding the testing process
+  * At first I was very resistant to the process of writing tests first, but I have seen first hand how anticipating errors and possible edge cases can help write better code and I ran into far fewer issues because I was coding such small increments.
+  * I also appreciate how the user stories model the tests and really ensure that the end-user's goals are maintained.

 ## Instructions to install
 ####  Want to try it for yourself?
 In order to run this application on you machine you will need the following dependencies installed before starting:
 ######  Java Development Kit: The package you need for a running a Java application, includes the Java Runtime Environment and the Java Virtual Machine